Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Introduced to Vue filters and mixins.

 **Thoughts:** Filters and mixins are easy to understand and implement.
 However, I'm having trouble thinking of a use case for a global mixin, even though I understand how they work.
 Side note: I had to take a few extra days off from coding due to losing internet for the weekend and having to deal with bad weather.
 I looked at my entry for Day 89, and couldn't remember much about Vue custom directives.
 Will definitely need to review.

+### Day 91: Monday, May 6th, 2019

+**Today's Progress:** Introduced to Vue animations.

+**Thoughts:** I appreciate how simple the transition tag makes it with attaching and detaching CSS tags.
+However, one thing that is apparent is that I need to make a better effort to strengthen my CSS knowledge.
+I will definitely be doing that once I'm done with this Vue course.